Skip to main content

 Thursday, November 17, 2005

 Vulnerability of the brain from exposure to poisons through the nasal passages will be the subject of a lecture Friday, Nov.
-18 at the OSU Center for Veterinary Health Sciences.
+18, at the OSU Center for Veterinary Health Sciences.

 Dr. David C. Dorman, division director of biological sciences at the Chemical Industry Institute for Toxicology, will give the 2005 Sitlington Lecture in Toxicology at 2 p.m. in McElroy Hall.
-Now in its sixth year, the lecture series was initiated by Dr. Carey Pope, professor and Sitlington Chair in toxicology in OSU’s College of Veterinary Medicine, to promote visibility of research in toxicology, the scientific study of the adverse effects of chemicals on living systems including cells, organisms and ecosystems.
+Now in its sixth year, the lecture series was started by Dr. Carey Pope, professor and Sitlington Chair in toxicology in OSU’s College of Veterinary Medicine, to promote the visibility of research in toxicology, the scientific study of the adverse effects of chemicals on living systems including cells, organisms and ecosystems.

-Dorman’s presentation, “The Holes in Your Nose: Why Nasal Toxicology Matters,” will detail ongoing biomedical research to determine how ubiquitous toxicants including heavy metals as well as emerging nano-materials may reach the brain and elicit toxic effects via the nose.
+Dorman’s presentation, “The Holes in Your Nose: Why Nasal Toxicology Matters,” will detail ongoing biomedical research to determine how ubiquitous toxicants, including heavy metals as well as emerging nano-materials, may reach the brain and elicit toxic effects via the nose.

 “Heavy metals are a classic toxicant, and most people understand that exposure to lead, mercury and cadmium can have toxic consequences,” Pope said.
 “Dr. Dorman has shown that some of these heavy metals can actually be transported into the brain through the olfactory nerves that extend from the central nervous system into the nose.”

 “Chemicals that are very lipid soluble will go into the brain easily because they can pass through cell membranes lining blood vessels that comprise the blood-brain barrier,” Pope said.
-“Most pesticides we study pass easily into the brain because they are lipid soluble.”
+“Most pesticides we study pass easily into the brain because they are lipid soluble.

-“However, chemicals that are charged, such as heavy metals, have a more difficult time getting into the brain,” Pope said.
-“Dr. Dorman’s work on transport of some heavy metals through the olfactory tracts demonstrated it is possible for some toxicants to get around the blood-brain barrier, and it’s presently unclear how many other types of chemicals may be able to be transported into the brain through this route.”
+“However, chemicals that are charged, such as heavy metals, have a more difficult time getting into the brain.
+Dr. Dorman’s work on transport of some heavy metals through the olfactory tracts demonstrated it is possible for some toxicants to get around the blood-brain barrier, and it’s presently unclear how many other types of chemicals may be able to be transported into the brain through this route.
+It’s interesting to consider this alternative way of possible exposure to neurotoxicants, as the types of effects they may have and how far these chemicals may distribute once they get into the brain are currently unclear.”

-“At the same time, very little is known about the toxic potential of nano-materials in either environmental or human health,” he said.
-“Our current research is focused on learning the toxic potential of some heavy metal-containing nano-materials in cells and whole animal models.”
+“At the same time, very little is known about the toxic potential of nano-materials in either environmental or human health.
+Our current research is focused on learning the toxic potential of some heavy metal-containing nano-materials in cells and whole animal models.”

-The OSU Center for Veterinary Health Sciences’ Sitlington Lecture series is supported by the Sitlington endowment, the OSU Foundation and the College of Veterinary Medicine’s Office of Research and Graduate Studies.
+The OSU Center for Veterinary Health Sciences’ Sitlington Lecture series is supported by the Sitlington endowment, the OSU Foundation, and the College of Veterinary Medicine’s Office of Research and Graduate Studies.

 MENUCLOSE